gabeorosan/virus-scripts/README.md

 # parse_scop.ipnyb

-Notebook to get pdb ids from families.xlsx and their folds from scop.txt (using scop-des.txt to get the text description for each fold id) and analyze the frequency of folds
+Notebook to get pdb ids from families.xlsx and their folds from scop.txt (using scop-des.txt to get the text description for each fold id) and analyze the frequency of folds.
+Also created the phrenology_folds.xlsx spreadsheet with data from
+    Dr.Wilson's Viral Phrenology paper and the folds of each virus.

+# phrenology_plot.ipynb

+Notebook to analyze the gps of viruses with different folds